-It’s always going to be more expensive than you think.
-Ok, maybe not always.
+It’s almost always going to be more expensive than you think.
 But if you go into a project with this expectation, you’ll be better prepared for the final numbers.
 Either way, get some bids if you can, even if it means asking friends and relatives who have had similar work done.

 Then make an itemized list.
-It’s tedious but absolutely worth it.
-It’ll give you a more realistic projection to work with.
+It’s tedious but worth it.
+It’ll give you a more realistic projection to work with throughout your project.

 3. Do you have a backup plan for when your kitchen or bath is under demolition?

-A bathroom remodel in a one-bathroom house is both a great idea and somewhat problematic.
-And, no, a bathroom remodel cannot be done in a day.
+A remodel in a one-bathroom house is both a great idea and somewhat problematic.
+And, no, bathroom remodels cannot be done in a day.
 So, forget that idea as soon as possible.
-Maybe consider having a bathroom addition built instead of remodeling the existing one.
+Maybe consider having a bathroom addition built instead of renovating the existing one.

 If this is too awful to even think about, then start making plans for a vacation.
 It doesn’t have to be far away.
 Maybe stay with friends who have a finished basement down the street, or better yet, go camping.
-It’s cheaper than a hotel and may be the only time the toilet and shower options are better than they would be at home!
+It’s cheaper than a hotel, and perhaps the only time the toilet and shower options are better than they would be at home!

 4. Ready for the Chaos?

-Some people don’t realize that there will be a considerable period of time when portions of your home are in absolute shambles.
-At first, it can be interesting, but after a week, it starts to get old and homeowners can get a little grumpy about it.
+Some people don’t realize that there will be a considerable time when portions of your home are in absolute shambles.
+At first, it can be exciting, but after a week, it starts to get old, and homeowners can get a little grumpy about it.